 Our mission is to ease the suffering of people bereaved by any kind of sudden or too-soon death.

 During the current pandemic we are focused on supporting people bereaved by COVID-19 and all people bereaved in shocking ways by other causes and who are suffering from the challenges of isolation during ‘lockdowns’ and challenges of restrictions: restrictions on visiting people before they die, being close to their bodies, and memorialising in normal gatherings.

 To find out more about the help we are providing, go to Our services.

-Sudden is extremely thankful for this initial funding which enabled the Sudden service to be launched and start to deliver help to people in 2020 and 2021.
+Sudden is extremely thankful for this initial funding which enabled the Sudden service to be launched to deliver help to people in 2020 and 2021.